Yushu-He/sun-tree-blog/content/page/congrats/index.en.md

 ## 2022.10.02

-Congratulations to Elaine on your happy wedding!
+[Congratulations](https://congrats-to-elaine.sun-tree.ink/ "Hope you enjoy it! :)") to Elaine on your happy wedding!